 According to the Sheriff’s Department, the driver of the Mustang allegedly performed a “burn-out” when he was turning.
-He then went into the oncoming traffic after losing the control of the vehicle.
-This was when he hit the person, who was driving the motorcycle in the northbound lane on Norwalk Boulevard.
+He then went into the oncoming traffic after losing control of the vehicle.
+This was when he hit the victim, who was driving the motorcycle in the northbound lane on Norwalk Boulevard.

 The release also mentioned that the motorcycle driver himself had suffered numerous severe injuries.
 These include internal injuries as well as some to his lower left leg.

 The crash happened off the southbound Freeway south of Templin Highway in the Grapevine area.
-It took place quite early in the morning, according to the Texas Highway Patrol.
+It took place early in the morning, according to the Texas Highway Patrol.

 Lt.
 Hernandez states:

 It was established that the driver had to make certain maneuvers in order to put himself directly in the path to collision course.
-In case he had fallen asleep, he would probably hit a fence.

 Edwards had picked up the children on Friday as a previously scheduled visit, but did not return the calls that their mother made over the weekend.
 She decided to file a missing person report on Sunday.
 The report states that the boy was in the passenger seat and the girl was in the back and neither of them had their seat belts on.